cosmos/cosmos-sdk/crypto/README.md

 ### Ledger Integration

-Support for Ledger hardware wallets is integrated to provide enhanced security for key management and signing operations.
+Support for Ledger hardware wallets is integrated to provide enhanced security for key management and signature operations.
 The Ledger integration supports SECP256K1 keys and offers various features:

 #### Key Features

 * **Public Key Retrieval**: Supports both safe (with user verification) and unsafe (without user verification) methods to retrieve public keys from the Ledger device.
 * **Address Generation**: Can generate and display Bech32 addresses on the Ledger device for user verification.
-* **Transaction Signing**: Allows signing of transactions with user confirmation on the Ledger device.
+* **Transaction Signing**: Allows signature of transactions with user confirmation on the Ledger device.
 * **Multiple HD Path Support**: Supports various BIP44 derivation paths for key generation and management.
 * **Customizable Options**: Provides options to customize Ledger usage, including app name, public key creation, and DER to BER signature conversion.